Fireworks: India

+Ireland

+In the Republic of Ireland and Northern Ireland there are many fireworks displays during Halloween.

 Japan

 During the summer in Japan, fireworks festivals (花火大会, hanabi taikai) are held nearly every day someplace in the country, numbering more than 200 during August alone.
 The festivals consist of large fireworks shows, the largest of which use between 100,000 and 120,000 rounds (Tondabayashi, Osaka), and can attract more than 800,000 spectators.
 Street vendors set up stalls to sell various drinks and staple Japanese food (such as yakisoba, okonomiyaki, takoyaki, kakigōri (shaved ice), and traditionally held festival games, such as kingyo-sukui, or goldfish scooping.

 Even today, men and women attend these events wearing the traditional yukata, summer kimono, or jinbei, and gather in large social circles of family or friends to sit picnic-like, eating and drinking, while watching the show.

-The first fireworks festival in Japan was held in 1733.

-Sumidagawa Fireworks Festival is one of the many being celebrated annually throughout Japan in summer.
+The first fireworks festival in Japan was held in 1733 when Tokugawa Yoshimune, the eight shogun of the Edo Period, decreed a festival be held on the Sumida River on July 9 every year to mourn those who died in famine and other disasters.
+This event is recognized as the start of the Sumidagawa Fireworks Festival, and is one of the most recognizable fireworks festivals in Japan.

 Malta

-Fireworks have been used in Malta for hundreds of years.
 When the islands were ruled by the Order of St John, fireworks were used on special occasions such as the election of a new Grand Master, the appointment of a new Pope or the birth of a prince.

 Nowadays, fireworks are used in village feasts throughout the summer.
 The Malta International Fireworks Festival is also held annually.